pratikprasad/int-decimal/README.md

 # int-decimal
-Implement a fixed point decimal library using integers.
+A proof of concept implementation of a fixed point decimal system using int64